 Akeley Wood is a non-selective school, so its GSCE and A level grades are well above the national average without blowing the barn doors off the examination room.
 For GCSE, 30% of students at Akeley Wood School achieved A*/A grades, 63% of students achieved A*-B grades and 88% achieved A*-C grades.
 At A level, 15% of students achieved A*/A grades, and 41% achieved A*-B.

-Georgina Masefield has just joined as the new head from Northbridge House in Hampstead, London, so I’m yet to meet her (give me two weeks, I’m on the case!).
+Georgina Masefield has just joined as the new head from Northbridge House in Hampstead, London and she’s a breath of fresh air – she has energy in spades and when I met her was almost spilling over with ideas.
 Over at the Junior School Clare Page has a jolly, kind presence – she’s been head teacher for 9 years, and with the school since 2005.

 I’m not sure quirky is the word for Akeley Wood, but it does have some strings to its bow.
 There’s the Creative Curriculum, taught on Friday afternoon throughout the school offering a huge range of experiences from sports coaching to print making, robotics, archery or socially responsible projects like upcycling.
 The Junior School has four choirs and an orchestra (big tick), plus modern foreign languages, music and ICT all taught by specialists.
 Over at the senior school, more unusual subjects for GSCE and A level include Music Technology (it has its own dedicated music studio) and Photography.
 There’s a dedicated SEN facility to help those who need some extra help and attention.

 The school day starts at 8.50, and children can stay for after school activities until 4.30pm free of charge, with paid for after school care until 6.00pm.
 At the nursery, earliest drop off is at 8.00am, and latest pick up is 6.00pm.